-

 Stereo microscope a.k.a. dissecting

-microscope: A microscope with a separate optical channel
+microscope: A microscope with a separate optical

-in three dimensions.
+allows viewing in three dimensions.
 See also: compound

 microscope.